 In short, it is important that drivers with suspended / revoked licenses simply not drive.
 The penalties are stiff and not worth the risk.
 However, maybe you had to drive in an emergency situation, perhaps to the emergency room or hospital.
 Should you face jail time, significant fines, and long periods of driver's license ineligibility?
 Our experienced defense attorneys know the ins and outs of Colorado traffic laws and can go to work for you in your case immediately.
 Don't hesitate.
 Contact us to help protect your freedom to drive.

 If you or someone you know is facing a driving under restraint charge, be smart.
-Contact the aggressive traffic attorneys at O'Malley and Sawyer at 303-830-0880.
+Contact the aggressive traffic attorneys at Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Pexels – JESHOOTS